venice1200/MiSTer_tty2oled/MiSTer_SSD1322_USB_Testing/Readme.md

 **Testing-Version**

 Updated Arduino Code and tty2oled Daemon.

+tty2oled Daemon
+Make a Backup and replace "/usr/bin/tty2oled" with the one from this directory.
+Make sure this version is "executeable".
-An Update after using the Testing-Version downloads the "old" tty2oled Daemon again.
+!
+An Update after using the Testing-Version downloads the "old" tty2oled Daemon again !

 New/UpdatedFeatures
 -Over The Air Updates for ESP32